SagarMoghe/web-a2-final/README.md

 To run this project, run command npm i in web-a2-final folder nad npm i in web-a2-final/web-a2 folder

+Note:
+I made 4 pages for this assignment: Landing page, Cost-estimator Page, Password reset, and Search result page.
+All these pages cannot be linked due to missing few connecting pages.
+Landing page and Search result page are linked.
+On clicking the button in cost estimator image in landing page, it will redirect to Cost-estimator Page.
+"/reset" is the route given to password reset page.
+"/result" is given to searched result page.

 ```
 Give the example
 ```